Friedrich von Huene: Biography

+In 1941 Huene discovered a piece of petrified wood filled with the burrows of wood-boring bivalves.
+He misidentified the petrified wood as the lower jaw of a titanosaur and subsequently named the specimen Succinodon.
+His error was discovered and corrected in 1981 by two Polish paleontologists.

 He visited the Geopark of Paleorrota in 1928, and there collected the Prestosuchus chiniquensis in 1938.

 He also studied several Permo-Carboniferous and Triassic limbed vertebrates, including members of several large clades, such as Temnospondyli, Synapsida, and Sauropsida.
 In his work on mesosaurs, Huene indicated that a lower temporal fenestra was present (as in synapsids), an interpretation later rejected by many subsequent workers, but more recently upheld.

 A new species of basal sauropodomorph, Lufengosaurus huenei, was named after von Huene in 1941.
 Liassaurus huenei, an early carnivorous theropod, was named for him in 1995, though this name is invalid.